agilepro/epiconsciousness/docs/Religion/Conversion/faith.md

 > I don't have enough faith to believe in evolution!

-It makes the audience feel they are part of a crowd, and it puts the bilogists down in a clever way.
-This will work well in a creationist congregational setting because it makes everyone feel to be part of the group, and it reinforces intuiations.
+It makes the audience feel they are part of a crowd, and it puts the biologists down in a clever way.
+This will work well in a creationist congregational setting because it makes everyone feel to be part of the group, and it reinforces intuitions.
 Yet, it will not work with the atheist.
 As mentioned above, proof is not needed, and when evidence is abounding, there is no faith needed at all.
 Science makes predictions and they are reliable, so no faith is needed.

 If you are trying to persuade an atheist that Christianity is true, it is best to avoid a common trope that apologists use.
 Remember that an apologist is paid to speak to Christian audiences to reassure Christian audiences and not really to help Christians convert more atheists.